 Research ethics is about ensuring that research - especially research involving humans or animals is conducted appropriately.
 Ethical issues occur in all types of research.
 General ethical principles adopt the values of "doing positive good" and "the avoidance of harm" and these should be at the heart of any ethical consideration.
 Some basic general principles normally apply.
+For example:

-For example: the research should not have the intent or obvious capacity to cause injury or other (psychological, emotional) harm; people should not be coerced or falsely led into taking part; consent or appropriate permission must be obtained before using an individual's personal details; and all relevant information - including any risks or disadvantages - should usually be made clear in advance to potential participants.
+- The research should not have the intent or obvious capacity to cause injury or other (psychological, emotional) harm - People should not be coerced or falsely led into taking part - Consent or appropriate permission must be obtained before using an individual's personal details - All relevant information including any risks or disadvantages should usually be made clear in advance to potential participants

-Good ethical practice requires that research carried out at IADT be conducted on the basis of respect for and adherence to regulatory guidelines and internationally accepted ethical norms focusing on the welfare of the study participants.
+Good ethical practice requires that research carried out at IADT be conducted based on respect for and adherence to regulatory guidelines and internationally accepted ethical norms focusing on the welfare of the study participants.
 IADT is committed to promoting and supporting good ethical practice across all of its research activities.